About LITC

 Nick is a writer based outside of Boston, Massachusetts.
 Obsessed with dinosaurs and paleontology since birth, he has worked to share and communicate this passion with others.
 Currently, he runs his own paleo scicomm blog Rex Machina.
 At Rex Machina, he explores his personal experiences of paleontology, novel and intriguing news from the paleo world, and the intersections of natural history and culture.
 He’s also currently working on a dinosaur-themed novel.
 You can follow Nick on Twitter and Instagram.

-Natee is an illustrator with a love of the arts and natural history, who within the Dinoblogosphere may be recognised (possibly with distaste) for drawing such things as Triceratops on a tricycle and ornately caparisoned Olorotitan giving rides to fine folk.
-As well as gradually bringing Love in the Time of Chasmosaurs into disrepute as a contributor, Natee also occasionally reviews toys and models of the saurian kind for the Dinosaur Toy Blog.
+Natee (they/them) is a London-based illustrator with a love of the arts and natural history, who within the Palaeosphere may be recognised for drawing such things as Triceratops on a tricycle and ornately caparisoned Olorotitan giving rides to fine folk.
+Since the birth of the ChasmoPodcast, they might be said to have compensated somewhat for their extremely scant blog contributions through being the podcast’s co-host.
 You can also follow Natee on Twitter, Instagram, and Facebook.

 Emeritus contributors